 This is Alan Wolfson, our editor's dad.

 My classic 70s pop top VW camper van is eggy colour, which is why it's called Eggy Pop.
-With added rust patch cred, it is undoubtedly the coolest way to arrive at a festival, but most importantly for an aging rock fan, it keeps your ass off the ground, it's cushioned and dry, and is virtually shlep proof.
+With added rust patch cred, it is undoubtedly the coolest way to arrive at a festival, but most importantly for an ageing rock fan, it keeps your arse off the ground, it's cushioned and dry, and is virtually shlep proof.
 You turn up at your pitch ready assembled - having glided past ruck sack laden wheelbarrow pushers paying penance for their sturdy youthfulness.

 You're in and you're off.
-There's an all-inclusive welcome, an embrace from festival-goers a third your age, and all sense of seniority evaporates.
-Your rock and roll ravaged 60-year-old body is lured into a false sense of stamina, your mind is open, your judgement is mental and your pleasures are guilty.
+There's an all inclusive welcome, an embrace from festival goers a third your age, and all sense of seniority evaporates.
+Your rock and roll ravaged 60 year old body is lured into a false sense of stamina, your mind is open, your judgement is mental and your pleasures are guilty.
 The music festival is the elixir of youth and nobody seems to mind that you're dancing like your son.

 Going to a festival when you're sober